22 Solo Things To Do In Seoul For An Unforgettable Trip

 If you’re in Myeongdong or Gangnam, check out the many clinics offering affordable facials, often with English-speaking staff.
 For something unique, I recommend trying a scalp spa treatment.
 Seoul has some amazing hair salons, and I booked one myself—it was fantastic!

-If you’re unsure about makeup, what to wear, or which colours suit you best, a personalized colour, fashion, and makeup analysis with a stylist is a game-changer.
+If you’re unsure about makeup, what to wear, or which colours suit you best, a personalised colour, fashion, and makeup analysis with a stylist is a game-changer.

 In this session, a colour stylist will help you find the most flattering shades and teach you how to use makeup and fashion to highlight your unique style.